 If possible, take pictures of the scene, and reach out to witnesses.
 Report the accident to local law enforcement and the state department of motor vehicles.

 If there are injuries, call your insurance company and medical providers.
 Injured parties should go to the nearest hospital for treatment.
 The driver should give a truthful statement to police.

 When the driver fails to yield to pedestrians, they may be partly at fault.
 In some cases, the pedestrian is partially at fault, but they can also be blamed for not crossing a crosswalk or crossing against a red light.

-According to the New York Vehicle and Traffic Law, pedestrians have the right of way.
+According to the California Vehicle and Traffic Law, pedestrians have the right of way.
 This means that a driver entering the road must yield to a pedestrian.
 Even if the pedestrian was part of the accident, he or she can still sue the other driver for negligence.